Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     validators-external-signer-truststore: "websigner_truststore.p12"
     ```

-PKCS12 or JKS keystore used to trust external signer's self-signed certificate
+PKCS12 or JKS keystore used to trust external signer's self-signed certificate or CA certificate
+which signs the external signer's certificate.

 ### validators-external-signer-truststore-password-file